senaite/senaite.app.spotlight/README.md

 The spotlight search calls an multi adapter to get the search results.

-This adapter needs to implement the `ISpotlightSearchAdapter` and adapts the context and the request and returns a dictionary containing the search Vresults when calling it.
+This adapter needs to implement the `ISpotlightSearchAdapter` and adapts the context and the request.
+It must be implemented that it returns a dictionary containing the search results when calling it.

-The results dictionary has to provide at least a list of `items`, where each item is a dictionary containing this information:
+The results dictionary has to provide at least a list of `items`, where each item is a dictionary containing the following data:

 ```python
 {